SUVIRA MCDONALD

 _1060248.JPG

-McDonald was awarded a Diploma in ceramics from Lismore TAFE in 1994 and, building on a degree in Commerce (UNSW) from 1970, was granted candidacy and subsequently awarded a Masters Degree in Visual Art from Southern Cross University (SCU) in 2000.
+Suvira’s early visual art training was focused in Lismore NSW.
+He was awarded a Diploma in ceramics from Lismore TAFE in 1994 and, building on a degree in Commerce (UNSW) from 1970, was granted candidacy and subsequently awarded a Master’s Degree in Visual Art from Southern Cross University (SCU) in 2000.

-The research focused on wood fired kilns which again required a physicality and performative functioning reminiscent of ritual theatre.
+His research was focused on wood fired ceramics which required a physicality and performance reminiscent of ritual theatre.
+He also acquired various ceramic technologies underpinning the medium.

-He has been a teacher of ceramics and sculpture for 20 years including sessional work at SCU.
+He has been a teacher of ceramics and sculpture for 30 years, including sessional work at SCU.
 Throughout this time he has conducted a ceramics practice with multiple areas of research.
-The practice has at times had domestic dinnerware as a focus, although he has also produced landscape interpretations and sculpture formed in low relief and free standing modalities.
-In recognition of the limitations of ceramics in the public domain he, in this time, has developed strong sculptural statements with other more robust media such as steel, wood and stone often combined with each other and ceramic elements.
+The practice has at times had domestic dinnerware as a focus, although he has also produced landscape interpretations and sculpture formed in low relief and freestanding modalities.
+He has also developed strong sculptural statements with other more robust media such as steel, wood and stone often combined with each other and ceramic elements.
 He has received awards and been acquired into public collections for this work.

 The exhibition history running concurrently with the researches has entered numerous domains.
-Suvira recognised that three dimensional art forms were insufficiently curated in any of the media in which he works.
-To further promote and exhibit three dimensional art he curated such exhibitions as Table Manners, that had three editions, combining the talents of potters, sculptor, furniture maker, painter, ikebana artist and food stylist.
-Also Ceramics of Byron Shire, which had two editions including one in Brisbane.
+To further promote and exhibit three-dimensional art he curated exhibitions combining the talents of potters, sculptor, furniture maker, painter, ikebana artist and food stylist.

-Suvira was invited to Korea as an exhibitor at Gangjin Celadon Festival and his work rests in the collection there.
-More recently he has finished a long project involving the construction of a traditional anagama, Japanese-style wood fire kiln.
-Some of the results from this kiln were exhibited at ‘Smoke on the Water’ National Woodfire Conference 2017.
-His exhibition Vestigial Vessels was a solo showing of collected wood fired works and sculptural forms, held at Makers Gallery Brisbane in 2018.
+Suvira was invited to Korea as an exhibitor at Gangjin Celadon Festival, and his work rests in the collection there.
+More recently, he has completed long projects involving the construction of a traditional anagama, Japanese-style wood fire kilns.
+Results of these kiln firings are widespread as the kiln becomes learning environments where many students have been introduced into wood firing.